10near/10near/README.md

-# 10NEAR
+# 10NEAR Research Group

-This git repository is for 10near research group/project contain website/apis
+Welcome to the 10near research group/project repository, where we explore innovative websites and APIs.

-project status is "50% chance to continue according because conflict is ended"
+**Project Status:** There's a "50% chance to continue" as conflicts have been resolved.

-### The "Stack"
+### The Stack
 - NEXT.js
 - Tailwind CSS
-- TypeScript( disable typesafe and linter)
+- TypeScript (typesafe and linter disabled)
 - Cockroach DB
 - Prisma

-## btw fate is supreme
+Remember, fate is supreme. 🚀